 You need to weigh up the quickest and most cost-effective ways to increase your Buy Box eligibility.
-For example, you may not be able to offer free or fast shipping but all sellers can maintain perfect metrics.
+For example, you may not be able to offer free or fast shipping, but all sellers can maintain perfect metrics.

-1. Sell using Amazon FBA and not FBM
+1. Sell Using Amazon FBA and Not FBM

 Being an FBA seller will have the biggest immediate impact on Buy Box eligibility.
-Being FBA will also lead to improvements in other criteria such as feedback, shipping time etc. So this one change can make a massive difference.
+Being FBA will also lead to improvements in other criteria such as feedback, shipping time, etc. So this one change can make a massive difference.

-A lot of new sellers start out with FBM and then plan to try FBA if things work out.
+A lot of new sellers start with FBM and then plan to try FBA if things work out.
 These sellers will be new and FBM and therefore are unlikely to win any Buy Boxes.
-Therefore they don’t get orders and give up.
+Therefore, they don’t get orders and give up.

 Another option is to just maintain a minimum stock level at FBA and replenish it when required.

 It is an uphill struggle to compete on Amazon if you are not FBA and most sellers who quit are FBM.
-If you are still determined to remain FBM then at least aim for Seller Fulfilled Prime (SFP).
+If you are still determined to remain FBM, then at least aim for Seller Fulfilled Prime (SFP).

-2. Reduce your Order Defect Rate
+2. Reduce Your Order Defect Rate

-Price to win the Buy Box and you should get a high volume of orders in a short period of time which will then drop your ODR%.
-Even if you lose $1 per sale it is a good investment as losing Buy Box eligibility can prove very costly.
+Price to win the Buy Box and you should get a high volume of orders in a short period of time, which will then drop your ODR%.
+Even if you lose $1 per sale, it is a good investment, as losing Buy Box eligibility can prove very costly.

-3. Improve your recent Sales history on the product
+3. Improve Your Recent Sales History on the Product

 So what do you do if another seller is dominating the Buy Box for your ASIN?
 Your best strategy may be to win the Buy Box by undercutting them even if this means losing money in the short term.

-We have managed to go 20% or more over competitors pricing and still keep the Buy Box on some products because of recent sales velocity.
+We have managed to go 20% or more over competitors‘ pricing and still keep the Buy Box on some products because of recent sales velocity.

 This strategy works well and is a great way ‘bully’ other sellers off their Buy Box position and to take over on new products.

-4. Improve your seller Feedback Rating
+4. Improve Your Seller Feedback Rating

 Remember when selling on Amazon the customer is king.
 As an FBA seller, it is easier to remove negative feedback which may have killed off your Buy Box eligibility.

-If you are an FBM seller you are pretty much left to work things out with the customer and it can be difficult to persuade them to remove the negative feedback.
+If you are an FBM seller, you are pretty much left to work things out with the customer and it can be difficult to persuade them to remove the negative feedback.
 This is another important advantage of being FBA and the wider impact it can have.

-When a lot of sellers are using repricing software it can create a ‘race to the bottom’ and reduce margins.
+When a lot of sellers are using repricing software, it can create a ‘race to the bottom’ and reduce margins.

-TOP TIP: Always MATCH the Buy Box price rather than undercut the competition.
+PRO TIP: Always MATCH the Buy Box price rather than undercut the competition.
 Hopefully, other sellers will also match and you can all share the Buy Box and orders for that product.
 A 20% share of the orders at a healthy profit is better than nothing at all.
-If there are a lot of high volume low margin sellers who like to undercut rather than match then it is best to avoid selling the product.
+If there are a lot of high volume low margin sellers who like to undercut rather than match, then it is best to avoid selling the product.

 Check Keepa to see how often these ‘stock-outs’ actually happen.
-If they never seem to happen and it’s a competitive ASIN then you may need to just clear your stock and move on.
+If they never seem to happen and it’s a competitive ASIN, then you may need to just clear your stock and move on.

 You can adjust all your prices weekly or monthly depending on the amount of SKUs you have.
 You might find a slight change in price can still win the Buy Box.